sfepy/sfepy/doc/introduction.rst

 system-wide.

-*SfePy* should work both with bleeding edge (SVN) and last released versions of its dependencies, see INSTALL file in the tarball.
+*SfePy* should work both with bleeding edge (SVN) and last released versions of its dependencies; see INSTALL file in the tarball.
 Submit an `issue
 <http://code.google.com/p/sfepy/issues/entry>`_ in
 case this does not hold.